Who we are

-The ACTRA Toronto Green Committee was launched in 2022 and seeks to engage the membership by providing resources on green initiatives and encouraging performers to focus on changes that will have a positive environmental impact.
+Launched in 2022, the ACTRA Toronto Green Committee seeks to empower the membership by providing information, resources and tools that encourage performers to focus on changes that will have a positive environmental impact as well as assist productions looking to go green.

 - Promote sustainability efforts in the screen-based industries.